-Central services generated an in year a surplus of £8,870, increasing its revenue deficit carried forward at the year end to £473,422.
+Central services generated an in-year deficit of (£64,345), increasing its revenue deficit carried forward at the year end to £537,767.
 As with any new organisation there were set up costs during the formation of the MAT.
 The 5% top slice model only provides sufficient income to cover the core costs of the central team.
-The focus for the trust moving forward is to invest in more services from the centre to improve meet the strategic objectives and deliver increased value to our schools.
+The focus for the trust moving forward is to invest in more services from the centre to meet the strategic objectives and deliver increased value to our schools.